smirarab/pasta/README.md

 ===
 This is an implementation of the PASTA (Practical Alignment using SATe and TrAnsitivity) algorithm.
 This version is currently for testing purposes only.

+All questions and inquires should be addressed to our user email group: pasta-users@googlegroups.com

 Acknowledgment
 ===
 The current version of this code is heavily based on the SATe code (http://phylo.bio.ku.edu/software/sate/sate.html).
 Refer to sate-doc